 Everyone knows about the Japan Rail NEX airport train but did you know there is a rival airport train that is both faster and about 30% cheaper called the Skyliner.
 It’s just 36 minutes from Narita to Nippori station which is where you should change to the JR Tokyo network.
 In addition to the Skyliner that same rail company provides a budget service that most of the local people choose called Narita Sky Access which just uses regular rollingstock but still runs partly express and can save you a good bit of money.

-Here is a map of free camp sites around the country which may interest the adventure rider coming here.
-Generally there is not going to be much in the way of facilities, you might go look for an onsen to bathe in. (or if on the expressway then there is showers at some of the service areas) I was tempted to try the commercial camp sites however these nearly always require advance booking via phone and state if you arrive without a booking you will not gain access.
-That removes the whole freedom of camping and with my limited Japanese would be impossible.
+Here is a map of free camp sites around the country which may interest the adventure rider coming here. (note – this is not my map and I cannot say if it remains up to date) Commercial camp sites always require advance booking via phone and state if you arrive without a booking you will not gain access.

 Here is some free camping in Hiroshima.
 This is a list of all the roadside rest stops in Japan with facilities and mostly free 24 hour parking.
 Maybe not really suitable for bikers, a camper car could stay overnight I think but still handy to know.

-Love hotels are everywhere in Japan, understand that you need be not too prudish to use them as you will see guys with working girls coming and going as Japan has massive prostitution industry the love hotels exist for that but I have stayed in some and they were great.
+Love hotels are everywhere in Japan, understand that you need be not too prudish to use them as you will see guys with working girls coming and going as Japan has the worlds biggest prostitution industry and the love hotels exist for that purpose but I have stayed in some on tour when hotels were full and they were great value.
 Big rooms and undercover parking, usually a little out of town but quite a few have food that can be ordered or simply ride to the nearest shops.
-The prices vary wildly but many can be a real bargain.
+The prices vary wildly but some can be a real bargain.

-Japanese hotel search engines chains will mostly divert you to their English page however I find consistently that the English pages have less hotels and less vacancies and limited advance booking capability to the original Japanese original web sites.
-I have often seen hotels showing full or not even listed on the English page then switch to the Japanese version and bingo rooms available.
 So Japan is moving slowly to join the rest of the world but resisting as much as possible – it really is such a inward looking country.
-Still much better now than when I first started travelling here about 20 years ago nothing was online obviously then and some hotels declined to accept non Japanese and I could not rent a motorbike unless I promised I had a Japanese person travelling with me – but that is whole other story.
+Still much better now than when I first started travelling here about 20 years ago nothing was online obviously then and some hotels declined to allow non Japanese to stay and I could not rent a motorbike unless I promised I had a Japanese person travelling with me – but that is whole other story.

 Hotel chains I have used include Route Inn, Super Hotel, Green Hotel.
 A+, Ark, Smile, AZ and Washington group to mention a few.
 I was told to simply say Check In at hotel counters upon arrival and they will understand this term as it is used by Japanese but staff rarely understand because when Japanese speak English words they make it sound totally different like Checkoo Inna or something.
-Or the reception staff is simply scared that she has to interact with a foreigner.
+Or the reception staff is simply scared that they have to interact with a foreigner as mostly happens.

 Rooms are small by western standards but will have many nice touches, always a small fridge, shoe cleaner, disposable room slippers, decent sound proofing and block out curtains, a small desk and cupboard is standard.